49 Zero Waste Products We Think You’ll Love

 ZERO WASTE SANDWICH & SNACK BAGS

-Stasher made us all rethink ziplock bags with their reusable plastic free silicone sandwich, snack, and storage bags.
+Stasher made us all rethink hard to recycle ziplock bags with their reusable plastic free silicone sandwich, snack, and storage bags.
 If you want to stick with some all-natural bags, Mama Roars and Ehle At Lunch do things a little differently with water-resistant cotton bags.

 ZERO WASTE DENTAL PRODUCTS